osamaSaud/mini-credit-service/README.md

 A Spring Boot application that manages customers, credit scores, and credit risk calculations.

-## Prerequisites

-- Java 17 or higher
-- Maven 3.6 or higher

 ## Running the Application

 1. Clone the repository: